 An insurtech veteran to insurers: Digital convenience is make-or-break for incumbents

 Insurance is a unique industry, typically slower to adapt to new technologies and one with fewer individual customer interactions.
 However, those that happen are even more crucial.
 Digital technology can help the industry, often slow to change, radically improve and develop a deep and meaningful relationship with customers.
-It can be a challenge for large companies accustomed to managing long-term risks to realize the opportunities of digital, agile and being innovative.
+It can be a challenge for large companies accustomed to managing long-term risks to realize the opportunities of digital, agile, and being innovative.
+Traditional insurance business models are being challenged and innovation is the key to ensuring the industry is ready for the opportunities of the future.

 However, expectations from customers, new entrants in the market, and emerging digital platforms are forcing established insurance companies to transform how they work and interact with their customers.